Crore

-Crore (/krɔər/; abbreviated cr) denotes the quantity ten million (10^{7}) and is equal to 100 lakh in the Indian numbering system.
-In many international contexts, the decimal quantity is formatted as 10,000,000, but when used in the context of the Indian numbering system, the quantity is usually formatted 1,00,00,000.

-Crore is widely used both in official and other contexts in Bangladesh, Bhutan, India, Myanmar, Nepal, and Pakistan.
+A crore (/krɔər/; abbreviated cr) is a quantity of ten million (10,000,000 or 10^{7}) in the Indian numbering system, equal to 100 lakh.
+In the Indian convention of digit grouping, it is formatted 1,00,00,000.
+The crore is widely used both in official and other contexts in Bangladesh, Bhutan, India, Myanmar, Nepal, and Pakistan.
+The next named numbers after it are arab (a billion), and kharab (a hundred billion), although they are not widely used in the modern-day Indian subcontinent.

-Etymology
+Etymology and regional variants

 The word crore derives from the Prakrit word kroḍi, which in turn comes from the Sanskrit koṭi (कोटि), denoting ten million in the Indian number system, which has separate terms for most powers of ten from 10^{0} up to 10^{19}.
-The crore is known by various regional names.